Counting Lines with Vinberg's algorithm: A few extreme cases

 If $C_0$ contains no triangles, then \autoref{lemm.pdp-notriangles} yields $\ls|\graphl(X,\hp)|\leq27$.
 Thus, we can assume that $\ls|C_0| \ge 21$ and $C_0$ contains a triangle, in which case, by \autoref{lem.a2p}, the statement follows from \autoref{th.octics} \emph{ provided that $\NS(X)$ is \qgen by lines}.
 This completes Stage 1 of the proof (\cf. \autoref{ss.stage.2}).

 For Stage~$2$, we need to extend $\graph:=\spp_1\graphex$, where $\graphex\cong\config{TC.30.3}$ or $\config{TC.33}$, by an extra exceptional divisor~$e$.
 In the notation therein, for $\graphex\cong\config{TC.30.3}$ we have to take $\bar\graph=\graph$.
-By \autoref{lem.6A2}, the new divisor~$e$ would be a fiber component of~$f_\pdp$; hence, by \autoref{lem.a2p}, it would coincide with one of the three already present.
+By \autoref{lem.6A2}, the new divisor~$e$ would be a fiber component of~$f_\pdp$; hence, by \autoref{lem.a2p}, it would coincide with one of the three exceptional divisors given by the three $0$-vertices of $\graphex\cong\config{TC.30.3}$.
 (Note that we do \emph{not} assert that the existing exceptional divisors remain such.
 However, the \emph{curves} do not disappear: they may only become reducible, adding even more fiber components to the elliptic pencil which already has $24$ components.)

 Thus, assume that $\bar\graph\subset\config{TC.33}$ and $\ls|\bar\graph|\ge30$.
 Obviously, the new octic $X$ contains at least five \smash{$\tA_2$} connected components of $\pencil$; hence, the new part~$C_0$ must be one of \smash{$8\tA_2$}, \smash{$7\tA_2\oplus\bA_1$}, or \smash{$7\tA_2$} (see \autoref{lem.a2p} and observe that, because of the degree, a \emph{single} line cannot be removed from an \smash{$\tA_2$} component.)
 In each case, by \autoref{lem.7A2}, the octic would have to remain smooth, contradicting the fact that an exceptional divisor has been added.